kiddiRU/Verk1_H1/designDocument/sketch.md

 - The User can login as Organizer / Admin
 - The User can register themselves as a player
 - The User can login as a player
-- To be a spectator the user does not need to sign into anything
+- Spectator does not need to sign in
 - Organizer can create a tournament
 - Organizer can add and kick teams for the tournament before the start
 - Organizer can start a tournament